-This can be achieved on a basic level by using adequate wall insulation, natural ventilation, and high-performing triple pane windows.
-Some other creative ways of reducing energy consumption include subterranean builds.
+This can be achieved on a basic level by using adequate wall insulation, natural ventilation, and high-performing triple-pane windows.
+Some other creative ways of increasing energy efficiency include subterranean builds.
 Partially or fully underground structures are naturally insulated by the earth’s soil.

 Conscientious homeowners can achieve water conservation on a basic level by installing low-flow fixtures and eco-friendly water heating systems.
 However, sustainably designed homes often go a step further by incorporating rainwater and natural runoff into their building design.

 Depending on the building’s local jurisdiction, a building’s roof and gutter drainage system can be designed to collect rainwater to be used inside the home or for outdoor irrigation.
 Greywater systems are another eco-friendly option – recycling water from showers, dishwashers, and sinks to be reused.
 Green roofs can also help naturally manage rain flow.
 Low-flow faucets and composting toilets can be used to create a building that optimizes water usage and saves gallons and gallons over time.